Hotel Football: Facilities

-Old Trafford Supporters Club, a 750-capacity basement bar with pool tables United red, TV screens and terrace-themed food such as pie and peas.
-Entrance is £1, with the fee earmarked for investment in local community projects.
+Old Trafford Supporters Club, a 550-capacity basement bar with TV screens and a terrace.
 Cafe Football, a 185-seat restaurant with a menu overseen by two-Michelin-star chef Michael Wignall of the Pennyhill Park Hotel.
 Heaven, a bookable five-a-side astroturf pitch which on match days turns into a bar and barbecue area.

 Hotel Football also offers services to companies who wish to host events with two separate function rooms.
 The Professional Football Scouts Association currently hold their Scouting Courses within the Players Lounge.